rwwarren/door-lock/README.md

 relay
 graphql
 swagger for api??
+fix the cross domain origin error in nodejs app

 Api ->json and post variables
 Mobile -> web (move to web and use the same thing) & application